Rowanaldinho/UCD_FEWD_Final_Project/README.md

 - Menu Page that dynamically displays menu items using the MealsDB API.
 - Book a Table form that captures user details and sends reservation requests.
 - Nodemailer integration to send booking details via email.
-- SendGrid as the email service provider.
+- Gmail as the email service provider.
 - Automatic confirmation email sent to the user upon successful form submission.

 Technologies Used